Federation of Film Societies of India: History

 The creation of FFSI could be said to be the culmination of the development of a film society movement which first took seeds in Britain in the early 1920s.
 India received the idea as a colony of the Imperial administration when a member of the British movement reached Bombay to attempt create a similar organisation in 1937.
 The effort failed because England went to war and dragged its colonies along thereby diverting the native resources away from arts and culture.
 It sealed the fate of the Amateur Film Society opened in Bombay until the WWII came to a close.
 When peace returned to India, film activities were revived in all its main production centres and Satyajit Ray found himself working in the film unit of Jean Renoir on his outdoor drama The River.

 In 1947 the Calcutta Film Society was formed.
 The idea of film societies could now germinate in other cities, and new units were formed working independently from Delhi (1956), Bombay, Madras (1957), Roorkee, Patna (1958).
 In 1959, Agra and Faizabad also reported the formation of their own film clubs.

 Chidananda Dasgupta, working in the USIS Center in Delhi, and Satyajit Ray, already an international film celebrity, were both exposed to world cinema and being also colleagues known to each other, decided to take the next big step to bring the various film societies together under an umbrella organisation to create the Federation.

 The creation of the Federation helped the film clubs to now bargain with the national government to begin exchange of feature films under bilateral cultural exchanges.
 Soon a new traffic of films from the socialist and European countries started.
 Indian audiences began to learn of the existence of new alternate cinema other than the American and British English speaking film fare.
 Film historians began to call for corrections of the distortions of Imperial India.
 A banned Charles Chaplin was now free to send his films into India; Sergei Eisenstein’s Battleship Potemkin was allowed public screenings from 1955.

-On an average, FFSI members have been screening about 230 films annually drawn from about 65 nations.
-It holds about a dozen major film festivals for its members.
-A major annual international commitment is to manage the ‘Open Forum’ section of the International Film Festival of India held in Goa, and similar activities in Kolkata, and Trivandrum International Film Festivals.